BabylonJS/OldDocumentationSite/content/How_To/material/Physically_Based_Rendering_Master.md

 ```

 For this effect to be physically accurate, you have to indicate the ratio between scene units and the real world distance in meters, by filling the property `metersPerUnit` of the scene pre-pass renderer.
 It is  by default set to 1 meter = 1 unit.

+> Caution: Scattering is currently not available in Render Targets.

 #### Diffusion profiles